Ria424/developers-animatesdk-docs/Flash_object/Flash17.md

 #### Description

-Read-only property; an array of strings that represent the various types of documents that can be created.
+Read-only property; `string[]`; an array of strings that represent the various types of documents that can be created.

 #### Example